ionic-team/stencil-site/src/docs/guides/style-guide.md

 ### Component (TS class)

-The name of the ES6 class of the components SHOULD NOT have prefix since classes are scoped.
+The name of the ES6 class of the component SHOULD NOT have a prefix since classes are scoped.
 There is no risk of collision.

 ```tsx
 @Component({